NCAR/DART/guide/creating-obs-seq-real.rst

 The instrument error is generally supplied by the instrument maker.
 Sadly, it is frequently surprisingly difficult to find these values.
-For the representativeness error, a set of artificial observations could be generated with the
+For the representativeness error, you can generate a set of artificial observations with the :doc:`../assimilation_code/programs/perfect_model_obs/perfect_model_obs` and then run an assimilation experiment to generate an estimate of the error in the model.

-`perfect_model_obs <../assimilation_code/programs/perfect_model_obs/perfect_model_obs.html>`__
+In practice, however, most people make an educated guess on the values of the error and then start with a larger than expected value and decrease it based on the results of running some test assimilations.

-program and an assimilation experiment could be run to generate an estimate of the error in the model.
-In practice however most people make an educated guess on the values of the error and then start with a larger than expected value and decrease it based on the results of running some test assimilations.
-For these tests the namelist for the `outlier threshold <../assimilation_code/programs/filter/filter.html#Namelist>`__ should be disabled by setting it to -1 (the default value is 3).
+For these tests, the namelist for the outlier threshold in the ``filter_nml`` namelist of ``input.nml`` should be disabled by setting it to -1 (the default value is 3).
 This value controls whether the observation is rejected because the observed value is too far from the ensemble mean.

 If the diagnostics show that the difference between the mean of the forward operators and the observed value is consistently smaller than the specified